nfgrawker/Project3/README.md

 (Note: the payment system is setup with PayPal Sandbox, so no actual payment information is processed and it's advised that you use dummy payment data when "buying" tickets).

 ### Wonderfund is built using MongoDB, Express, React, and Node.js.
-Other technologies used include Moment.js, Google OAuth, PayPal Sandbox, and Material UI.
+Other technologies used include Moment.js, Mongoose, Google OAuth, PayPal Sandbox, and Material UI.

 ###### *Disclaimer*: this is a student project and is not in any way affiliated with any of the non-profit organziations listed on the website.
 Likewise, none of the raffles on the website are real, and no money or prizes are exchanging hands.